sky-uk/gdp-hydra-terraform/README.md

 }
 ```

 You must supply values for all of these variables.
 You can choose to use any of the other optional variables as required by your deployment.

+To see an view an example usage see the [main.tf here](./example/main.tf).

 ## Authenticating